Magnesium: Health Benefits and Best Ways to Supplement

 My Magnesium Recommendations

-Personally, I’d rather take fewer of the best absorbed and highest-quality forms of magnesium, than take a ton of diarrhea-inducing, lower-quality magnesium pills that risk the side effects I’ve mentioned above.
+Personally, I’d rather take fewer of the best absorbed and highest-quality forms of magnesium than take a ton of lower-quality magnesium pills that risk the side effects I’ve mentioned above.

 That’s where magnesium glycinate and magnesium malate come in.